Linear System of Equations

 Otherwise, the system is solvable.
 Back-substitute from bottom to top: each pivot variable is determined by the variables to its right (which are either already solved or free).

-For with , the rank determines:
+For with , the rank of :

 Existence (is there at least one solution?):

-If , some rows become zero rows after elimination — solution exists only if the corresponding .
+If , some rows become zero rows after elimination; solution exists only if the corresponding .

 Uniqueness (is there at most one solution?):